16wells/google-photos-icloud-migration/WEB_UI.md

 ### Web Server Won't Start

-- Ensure all dependencies are installed: `pip install -r requirements.txt`
+- Ensure all dependencies are installed: `pip3 install -r requirements.txt`
+- Use `pip3` instead of `pip` on macOS
-- Check if port 5000 is already in use
+- Check if port 5001 is already in use (try a different port if needed)
 - Verify Python version is 3.9 or higher

 ### No Progress Updates